QuestEval: Summarization Asks for Fact-based Evaluation: A Question-Answering based Framework

 \section{A Question-Answering based Framework}

-This paper introduces the \texttt{SAFEval} framework for evaluating summarization systems, that accounts for both factual consistency and relevance of the generated text, without requiring any human reference. \texttt{SAFEval} consists of a QG component $Q_G$ and a QA component $Q_A$, described in this section and depicted in Figure~\ref{fig:safeval_schema}.
+This paper introduces the \texttt{QuestEval} framework for evaluating summarization systems, that accounts for both factual consistency and relevance of the generated text, without requiring any human reference. \texttt{QuestEval} consists of a QG component $Q_G$ and a QA component $Q_A$, described in this section and depicted in Figure~\ref{fig:safeval_schema}.